scotthds/dse-eks/README.md

 ```
 $ kubectl get all
 ```
-Then run the following command to view if the status of **dse-cluster-init-job** has successfully completed.
+You can also run the following command to view if the status of **dse-cluster-init-job** has successfully completed.
 It generally takes about 10 minutes to spin up a 3-node DSE cluster.
 ```
 $ kubectl get job dse-cluster-init-job
 ```
 Once complete, you can access the DataStax Enterprise OpsCenter web console to view the newly created DSE cluster by pointing your browser at https://<svc/opscenter-ext-lb's EXTERNAL-IP>:8443 with Username: admin and Password: **datastax1!** (if you use the default OpsCenter admin's password K8 secret)

-#### 5. Tear down the DSE deployment**
+#### 5. Tear down the DSE deployment
 ```
 $ kubectl delete -f eks/dse-auite.yaml
 $ kubectl delete pvc -l app=dse (to remove the dynamically provisioned persistent volumes for DSE)